cobudget-old/cobudget/README.md

 Build once and start static server: `npm start`

+Connect to the front end on [http://localhost:9000](http://localhost:9000)

 ## Deploy

 The deployment to production and stage is done by pushing to github pages.

 First configure `git` to remember deploy destinations.
-This needd only to be done once.
+This is only needed once.

 For stage: `npm run set-remote-stage`